openPMD/openPMD-standard/EXT_BeamPhysics.md

 The following records store data on a particle-by-particle basis.

 - `branchIndex/`
-  - Type Optional *(int)*
+  - type Optional *(int)*
-  - Description: The unique index number assigned to the lattice branch the particle is in.
+  - description: The unique index number assigned to the lattice branch the particle is in.

 - `chargeState/`
-  - Type: Optional *(int)*
+  - type: Optional *(int)*
-  - Description: The charge state of the particles.
+  - description: The charge state of the particles.
 Used for atoms and molecules.
 Not needed if the charge can be computed from knowledge of the `SpeciesType` (That is, is a fundamental particle).
 Also see `weight`.

 - `electricField/`
-    - Type: Optional 3-vector *(real)*
+    - type: Optional 3-vector *(real)*
-    - Description: External electric field at the particle.
+    - description: External electric field at the particle.
-    - Components: (`x`, `y`, `z`).
+    - components: (`x`, `y`, `z`).

  - `elementIndex/`
-   - Type Optional *(int)*
+   - type Optional *(int)*
-   - Description: The unique index number assigned to the lattice element the particle is in.
+   - description: The unique index number assigned to the lattice element the particle is in.

 - `magneticField/`
-    - Type: Optional 3-vector *(real)*
+    - type: Optional 3-vector *(real)*
-    - Description: External magnetic field at the particle.
+    - description: External magnetic field at the particle.
-    - Components: (`x`, `y`, `z`).
+    - components: (`x`, `y`, `z`).

 - `locationInElement`
-   - Type Optional *(integer)*
+   - type Optional *(integer)*
-   - Description: The program generating the data file may model a lattice element using a "hard edge" model where the fringe fields at the ends of the element are modeled as having zero longitudinal length.
+   - description: The program generating the data file may model a lattice element using a "hard edge" model where the fringe fields at the ends of the element are modeled as having zero longitudinal length.
 In such a case, if a particle is at the end of the lattice element, it is important to know if the particle is outside of the fringe or if the particle is inside the fringe within the body of the element.
 Note that with a hard edge fringe, the longitudinal **s**-position does not necessarily provide enough information to determine where a particle is with respect to an edge field.
 Another situation where `locationInElement` is useful is with zero length elements that affect the particle transport (such as zero length multipole elements).
 If the program generating the data file does **not** use any hard edge models or zero length non-marker elements, `locationInElement` should not be present since this parameter is meaningless in this case.
    - Possible values:
      - -1: Upstream end of element outside of the upstream fringe edge.
      - 0: Inside the element.
      - 1: Downstream end of the element outside the downstream fringe edge.

 - `momentum/`
-  - Type: Optional 3-vector *(real)*
+  - type: Optional 3-vector *(real)*
-  - Description: The momentum vector of the particles relative to `momentumOffset`
+  - description: The momentum vector of the particles relative to `momentumOffset`
-  - Components: (`x`, `y`, `z`).
+  - components: (`x`, `y`, `z`).
-  - True momentum = `momentum + momentumOffset`
+  - true momentum = `momentum + momentumOffset`

 - `momentumOffset/`
-  - Type: Optional 3-vector *(real)*
+  - type: Optional 3-vector *(real)*
-  - Description: Base momentum from which `momentum` is measured.
+  - description: Base momentum from which `momentum` is measured.
 That is, True momentum = `momentum + momentumOffset`.
 Assumed zero if not present.
-  - Components: (`x`, `y`, `z`).
+  - components: (`x`, `y`, `z`).

 - `photonPolarizationAmplitude/`
-  - Type: Optional 2-vector *(real)*
+  - type: Optional 2-vector *(real)*
-  - Description: Polarization amplitude of the photon.
+  - description: Polarization amplitude of the photon.
-  - Components: (`x`, `y`).
+  - components: (`x`, `y`).

 - `photonPolarizationPhase/`
-  - Type: Optional 2-vector *(real)*
+  - type: Optional 2-vector *(real)*
-  - Description: Polarization phase of the photon.
+  - description: Polarization phase of the photon.
-  - Components: (`x`, `y`).
+  - components: (`x`, `y`).

 - `sPosition`
-  - Type: Optional *(real)*
+  - type: Optional *(real)*
-  - Description: The value of the longitudinal position in the curvilinear lattice coordinate system.
+  - description: The value of the longitudinal position in the curvilinear lattice coordinate system.

 - `totalMomentum/`
-  - Type: Optional *(real)*
+  - type: Optional *(real)*
-  - Description: Total momentum relative to the totalMomentumOffset.
+  - description: Total momentum relative to the totalMomentumOffset.
 That is, True total momentum = `totalMomentum + totalMomentumOffset`.
 Assumed zero if not present.

 - `totalMomentumOffset/`
-  - Type: Optional *(real)*
+  - type: Optional *(real)*
-  - Description: Base total momentum from which `totalMomentum` is measured.
+  - description: Base total momentum from which `totalMomentum` is measured.
 That is, True total momentum = `totalMomentum + totalMomentumOffset`.
 Some programs will use `totalMomentumOffset/` to store the **reference momentum** in which case `totalMomentum` will then be the deviation from the referece.

 - `particleCoordinatesToGlobalTransformation/`
-  - Type: Optional group.
+  - type: Optional group.
-  - Description: Defines the transformation from the coordinates used to describe a particle to the **global** coordinate system.
+  - description: Defines the transformation from the coordinates used to describe a particle to the **global** coordinate system.
   - `R_frame`:
     - Required 3-vector *(real)* Attribute
-    - Description: specifying the (x, y, z) position of the coordinate origin that the particles are measured with respect to in the **global** coordinate frame.
+    - description: specifying the (x, y, z) position of the coordinate origin that the particles are measured with respect to in the **global** coordinate frame.
   - `W_matrix`:
     - Required 3 x 3 matrix *(real)*
-    - Description: Dataset holding the 3x3 transformation matrix from  coordinates to **global** coordinates.
+    - description: Dataset holding the 3x3 transformation matrix from  coordinates to **global** coordinates.
   - Position Transformation: Position_global = W_matrix * (position + positionOffset) + R_frame
   - Momentum transformation: Momentum_global = W_matrix * (momentum + momentumOffset)

 - `particleStatus/`
-    - Type: Optional *(int)*
+    - type: Optional *(int)*
-    - Description: Integer indicating whether a particle is "alive" or "dead" (for example, has hit the vacuum chamber wall).
+    - description: Integer indicating whether a particle is "alive" or "dead" (for example, has hit the vacuum chamber wall).
 A value of one indicates the particle is alive and any other value indicates that the particle is dead.
 Programs are free to distinguish how a particle died by assigning different non-unit values to `particleStatus`.
 For example, a program might want to differentiate between particles that are dead due to hitting the side walls versus reversing the direction longitudinally in an RF cavity.

 - `pathLength/`
-    - Type: Optional *(real)*
+    - type: Optional *(real)*
-    - Description: Length that a particle has traveled.
+    - description: Length that a particle has traveled.

 - `position/`
-    - Type: Required 3-vector *(real)*
+    - type: Required 3-vector *(real)*
-    - Components: (`x`, `y`, `z`)
+    - components: (`x`, `y`, `z`)
-    - Description: particle Position relative to the `positionOffset`.
+    - description: particle Position relative to the `positionOffset`.
     That is, true position relative to the coordinate origin = `position + positionOffset`.

 - `positionOffset/`
-    - Type: Optional 3-vector *(real)*
+    - type: Optional 3-vector *(real)*
-    - Description: Offset for each particle position component relative to the coordinate origin.
+    - description: Offset for each particle position component relative to the coordinate origin.
 Assumed zero if not present.
-    - Components: (`x`, `y`, `z`)
+    - components: (`x`, `y`, `z`)
-    - Attributes:

 - `spin/`
-    - Type: Optional 3-vector *(real)*
+    - type: Optional 3-vector *(real)*
-    - Description: Particle spin.
+    - description: Particle spin.
-    - Components: (`x`, `y`, `z`) or (`r`, `theta`, `phi`).
+    - components: (`x`, `y`, `z`) or (`r`, `theta`, `phi`).

 - `time/`
-    - Type: Optional *(real)*
+    - type: Optional *(real)*
-    - Description: Time relative to `timeOffset`.
+    - description: Time relative to `timeOffset`.
 That is, absolute time = `time + timeOffset`.

 - `timeOffset/`
-    - Type: Optional *(real)*
+    - type: Optional *(real)*
-    - Description: Base time from which `time` is measured.
+    - description: Base time from which `time` is measured.
 That is, absolute time = `time + timeOffset`.
 Assumed zero if not present.
 Some programs will use the `timeOffset` to store the **reference time** in which case `time` will then be the deviation from the reference.

 - `velocity/`
-  - Type: Optional 3-vector *(real)*
+  - type: Optional 3-vector *(real)*
-  - Description: (`x`, `y`, `z`) velocity vector.
+  - description: (`x`, `y`, `z`) velocity vector.
 Meant to be used for photons where using `momentum` is not appropriate.

 - `weight/`
-    - Type: Optional *(real)*
+    - type: Optional *(real)*
-    - Description: If macro-particles are being simulated, the `weight` is the total charge of a macro-particle.
+    - description: If macro-particles are being simulated, the `weight` is the total charge of a macro-particle.
 This is proportional to the number of particles that a macro-particle represents.
 Also see `charge`.

 Non Per-Particle Records of the `Particle Group`